Placeholder text, shift-click to edit

 High quality recovered carbon black from End-of-Life-Tyres

 Enviro recovers the valuable carbon black (CB) materials from the End-of-Life Tyres (ELT).
-The selected mix of tyre material defines the properties of the recovered Carbon black materials (rCB).
+The composition tyre material defines the properties of the recovered Carbon black materials (rCB).
 Enviro’s technology has proven consistency in quality since 2016 and replacing up to 100 percent of virgin Carbon black in a variation of rubber applications.
 Today Michelin is even using the material in MotoE racing tyres.
-The rCB also contains less Polycyclic aromatic hydrocarbon, PAH, than CB.
+The rCB also contains less Polycyclic aromatic hydrocarbon, PAH, than fossil CB.

 Recovered Carbon Black from Enviro